container-storage-interface/spec/spec.md

 #### `DeleteVolume`

-A Controller Plugin MUST implement this RPC call if it has `CREATE_DELETE_VOLUME` capability.
+A Controller Plugin MUST implement this RPC if it has `CREATE_DELETE_VOLUME` capability.
 This RPC will be called by the CO to deprovision a volume.
 If successful, the storage space associated with the volume MUST be released and all the data in the volume SHALL NOT be accessible anymore.